mlichvar/chrony/contrib/bryan_christianson_1/README.txt

-Notes for installing chrony on MacOS X
+Notes for installing chrony on macOS
 Author: Bryan Christianson (bryan@whatroute.net)
 ------------------------------------------------

 These files are for those admins/users who would prefer to install chrony from the source distribution and are intended as guidelines rather than being definitive.
-They can be edited with a plain text editor, such as vi, emacs or your favourite IDE (xcode)
+They can be edited with a plain text editor, such as vi, emacs or your favourite IDE (Xcode)

 It is assumed you are comfortable with installing software from the terminal command line and know how to use sudo to acquire root access.

-If you are not familiar with the MacOS X command line then please consider using ChronyControl from http://whatroute.net/chronycontrol.html
+If you are not familiar with the macOS command line then please consider using ChronyControl from http://whatroute.net/chronycontrol.html

 ChronyControl provides a gui wrapper for installing these files and sets the